hpxmlwg/hpxml/guide/source/introduction.rst

 Value of HPXML
 **************

-HPXML allows home improvement contractors to easily exchange data with partnering businesses, energy efficiency programs, the real estate market and the financial sector.
-Many of the energy efficiency programs that have adopted HPXML, including the New York State
-Energy Research and Development Authority (NYSERDA), Energy Upgrade California, and Arizona Public Service (APS) have been able to reduce implementation costs through the automated validation of standardized data.
-For example, APS was able to decrease its

-While there are many uses for HPXML, we believe these can be framed as four categories:

-    * Reduce program administrative and implementation costs.
-HPXML enables access to the same, well understood terms and data structures that are used for data retrieval, driving economies of scale in the administration, finance, and evaluation of energy efficiency programs.
+While there are many benefits to HPXML and data standardization, the three main high-level categories of value are described below:

  HPXML also enables the reuse of data and software for multiple purposes, which guards against software obsolesce and vendor lock-in, boosting innovation in software development.

-    * Support high quality research.
-    * Support more precise savings calculations.
-    * Make energy efficiency visible in the real estate transaction.
+    * Industry efficiency - Programs can reduce data collection and transfer costs through the validation of standardized data

+    * Interoperability - HPXML facilitates quicker and more automated transfer of data between different software systems

+    * High quality research -  HPXML facilitates the collection of higher-quality data as a means of tracking and quantifying work being completed in the industry.

+    HPXML enables access to the same, well-understood terms and data structures, which makes data aggregation possible.
+The aggregation of program and market data across service territories, states or regions helps researchers and programs analyze trends, identify investment opportunities,

 Standards Development
 *********************

-HPXML is developed by a working group of industry experts under the Building Performance Institute Data and Modeling Standards
+HPXML is developed and managed by a working group of industry experts under the Building Performance Institute Data and Modeling Standards Technical Committee.
-Technical Committee.
 The HPXML working group is comprised of organizations and individuals from residential energy efficiency programs, software development, government, and the nonprofit sector.
-Members are responsible developing and managing the HPXML Data
-Dictionary and the HPXML Transfer Standard.
+Members are responsible developing and managing the HPXML Data Dictionary and the HPXML Transfer Standard.
 The working group meets quarterly to discuss updates and vote on new version releases.

-HPXML is developed through a consensus-based approach and comments from all stakeholders are taken into account.
+HPXML is managed through a consensus-based approach and comments from all stakeholders are taken into account.
 If you are interested in joining the working group, contact hpxml@homeperformance.org.

 HPXML Compliance